Here's Who Lived and Who Died in Game of Thrones' Battle of Winterfell

 Lyanna Mormont

 Lyanna Mormont refused to back down when Jorah asked her to sit out the battle, living up to her reputation of being the show’s youngest badass.
 But just as her cousin feared, Lyanna choosing to fight alongside her people ultimately resulted in her death.
 Much to fans’ distress, the fierce fighter perished at the hands of a giant.
-But instead of cowering, like many of fellow fighters (cough The Hound cough), she ran directly at her fate.
+But instead of cowering, like many of her fellow fighters (cough The Hound cough), she ran directly at her fate.
 The Lady of Bear Island may have been small, but she was mighty.

 Beric Dondarrion